-Non-Medicinal Ways to Cope With the Symptoms of ADHD
+How to Cope With ADHD Without Medication

 Medication is a resource that is often used to manage the symptoms of attention deficit hyperactivity disorder (ADHD), and it can be very beneficial in some instances.
 However, some individuals may want to try incorporating different tools or skills into their lives instead of — or in addition to — taking medication.

 There are various ways to manage the symptoms of ADHD without medication that are worth noting, as they can result in enhanced wellbeing and a better quality of life.
 It doesn’t necessarily mean you’ll be going off ADHD meds, these are simply non-medicinal ways to help you cope.

 Keep on reading to help you learn and discover some ways to help you cope with ADHD without medication.

 Maintain Physical Wellness